Beyond the Classroom

 Students are not required to have previous experience.
 Any enrolled student is welcome to apply for an array of positions from writing, to designing and advertising by visiting www.apsu.edu/student-pubs.

-The All State earned national, regional and state awards again last year.
+The All State has earned multiple national, regional and state awards through the years.

-The Office of Student Publications produces the Student Handbook & Calendar and collaborates with departments across campus in support of student learning.
+Student Publications and Communications produces the Student Handbook & Calendar and collaborates with division departments and departments across campus in support of student learning.

 You can read The All State online at www.theallstate.org and on Facebook @theallstate, Twitter @TheAllState and Instagram @theallstate_apsu.
 For more information, call (931) 221-7376, or email email@example.com.